ortus-docs/cachebox-docs/cache_providers/cachebox_provider.md

 |objectStore |string |false|*ConcurrentStore*|ConcurrentStore 	The object store to use for caching objects.**|
 |ColdboxEnabled |Boolean|false|false|A flag that switches on/off the usage of either a plain vanilla CacheBox provider or a ColdBox enhanced provider.
 This must be true when used within a ColdBox application and it applies for the default cache ONLY.|

-> *Coldbox ships with the following object store:
+> *Coldbox ships with the following eviction policies

 * LFU (Least Frequently Used)
 * LFU (Least Frequently Used)
 * LFU (Least Frequently Used)
-<br><br>
- You can also build your own and pass the instantiation path in this setting
+* Custom: You can also build your own and pass the instantiation path in this setting

 > **ColdBox ships with the following object stores: